jwulf/zeebe-client-node-js/guide/content/quickstart/quickstart.md

 These are due to the Zeebe Node client's built-in backoff-retry logic for network-related errors.
 The client automatically retries to establish the connection until it connects, or retries are exhausted.

 You can disable automatic retries if you want network errors to bubble up immediately to your code, and write your own logic to handle them.
-See the later section on gRPC configuration for more details.
+See the <a href="/grpc">gRPC Configuration</a> chapter for more details.

 ## Logs